A Chern-Simons theory for dipole symmetry: Dipolar Chern-Simons theory on curved spacetime

 \subsection{Non-abelian Chern-Simons theory of 3D gravity: fracton-elasticity duality and beyond}

-We follow the non-relativistic construction in \cite{Papageorgiou:2009zc,Hartong:2016yrf} to build a non-abelian Chern-Simons theory based on \eqref{eq:dipalgebra}; see the original proposal of relativistic 3D Chern-Simons gravity in \cite{Achucarro:1986uwr,Witten:1988hc}.
-A non-abelian Chern-Simons theory is given by
+We follow the non-relativistic construction in \cite{Papageorgiou:2009zc,Hartong:2016yrf} to build a non-abelian Chern-Simons theory based on \eqref{eq:dipalgebra}; see also the original proposal of relativistic 3D Chern-Simons gravity in \cite{Achucarro:1986uwr,Witten:1988hc}\footnote{After this work was completed and posted, we learned that the Carrollian gravity \cite{Bergshoeff:2016soe} has a similar structure as our dipole gravity due to their isomorphic algebra \cite{Bidussi:2021nmp}.
+We anticipate that the Carrollian gravity is relevant to gauging the spacetime dipole symmetry proposed by \cite{Baig:2023yaz} (see \cite{Kasikci:2023tvs}).}.
+A non-abelian Chern-Simons theory is given by\footnote{The level $C$ is in general not quantized due to noncompact spacetime symmetries, but its precise value will not be important in our discussions.}

-The trace encodes a non-degenerate invariant bilinear form on the dipole algebra.
+where the trace encodes a non-degenerate invariant bilinear form on the dipole algebra.
 The crucial difference from the Galilean algebra in \cite{Papageorgiou:2009zc,Hartong:2016yrf} is that we are allowed to turn off the time-translation generator $H$, which is central in the dipole algebra, and the invariant bilinear form is already non-degenerate without further central extensions.
 This can be seen by observing that the bilinear form $\epsilon^{ab} D_aP_b -\frac{1}{2} Q \epsilon^{ab}L_{ab}$ is invariant and commutes with all the generators.
 Hence, we are interested in the following non-degenerate bilinear form

 The gauge field $\mA$ is locally given by a dipole-algebra-valued one-form

 where we can identify $e^a_\mu$ as the vielbein, $\omega^{ab}_\mu$ as the spin connection, $A^a_\mu$ as the dipole gauge field and $A_\mu$ as the $U(1)$ gauge field.
 First, we have